brycegoh/3DC-Early-mat-Lecture-draft/README.md

 This allow for clean snapshots in which you as the developer can choose how to segment your newly created or edited files into seperate snapshots / commits.

+`git add` commands:
+- `git add <filename>` add file into staging area
+- `git add --all` add all files in all directories into staging area
+- `git add .` add all files in current directory into staging area
+- `git rm --cached <filename>` remove a file from the staging area

 <a name="commits"></a>
 ## Commits